 Loch Cluanie is located nearby.
 One of the best viewpoints of the loch is via a 4×4 track that leads up the hillside.
 I also once discovered a large herd of wild deer from this viewpoint!

 The track is mainly used by walkers on the Cape Wrath Trail, so you can park somewhere safe at the bottom of the track and walk up.

-There is also a cosy restaurant located in the heart of Cluanie.
+The Cluanie Inn is one of the best pubs in Scotland and a great place to stop for a bite to eat to take in the gorgeous scenery.
 It’s a nice place to grab a bite to eat or a dram [if you’re not driving].

 From the modest parking lot, it is a short walk to reach the hill, which has lovely views of Edinburgh and on a clear day you may even spot the Isle of Arran.

 While there aren’t any standing stones here, the henge is nevertheless enthralling.
 The best time to visit Cairnpapple Hill is during March- October so you can see inside the cairn.

 It is truly one of the best hidden gems Scotland has to offer.